silksong-modding/Silksong.Modding.Templates/README.md

 ```
 > dotnet new install Silksong.Modding.Templates

-> dotnet new silksongplugin -gv SilksongGameVersion
+> dotnet new silksongplugin
 ```

-As of Oct 3 2025, the latest Silksong version is `1.0.28714`.
+By default, the template automatically targets the latest available version of the game.
+If you want to make mods specifically targeting an older version of the game, you can use the `-gv` flag to specify the version.

 Use `dotnet new silksongplugin --help` to see additional options.